TapyrLabs/tl_elliptec/README.md

 ## Quick start

-One device wired straight to its controller (no hub) — construct the model class directly from the serial port; it opens and owns the port itself:
+One device wired straight to its controller (no hub) — construct the model class directly from the serial port; it opens and owns the port itself (Make sure to use the correct COM port for your setup):

 ```python
 from tl_elliptec import ELL20